pewpewtron/lontar/vault/DevOps.Container.orchestration.openshift.PreventiveMaintenance.md

 ### 3. Check list to be looking for in grafana

-add mapp host name to IP address in this file `C:\Windows\System32\drivers\etc` and add ip adress and list of the host name for example:
+add mapp host name to IP address in this file `C:\Windows\System32\drivers\etc` and add ip address and list of the host name for example:

 ```conf
 # add this before end of file